MercuriusXeno/dbiScripts/README.md

 # dbiScripts
 ###A collection of MUSHClient [only, sorry] scripts I've developed for DBInfinity [a dragonball Z mud] for quality of life/usability.

-###Before the install guide, here's a forward about the Aggregation script (the meat and potatoes of this repo):
+###Foreword: Botting is illegal!!
+######Anything which sends commands to the DBI server without your direct intervention is against the rules.
+###That being said:
 ######This isn't a bot.
-If you are expecting it to play the game for you, piss right off.
-None of these scripts send anything to the server, with the exception of the "setPrompt" and "setBattlePrompt" aliases, both of which are legal aliases.
-In the words of Rendo: don't be a dildo; Admins will catch you botting.
-If you modify my script for the purposes of botting [which is against MUD rules], not only are you being an asshole, but you're making me look bad.
+If you are expecting it to play the game for you, you will be sad.
+The aggregator script doesn't send anything to the server, with the exception of the "setPrompt" and "setBattlePrompt" aliases, both of which are legal aliases.
+###In the words of Rendo: don't be a dildo.
+######Admins will catch you botting.
+If you modify my script for the purposes of botting [which is against MUD rules], not only are you breaking the rules, but you're making a legitimately helpful script look bad.
 I urge you not to do either.

-###Botting is illegal!

-######Anything which sends commands to the DBI server without your direct intervention is illegal!
-With that disclaimer, the aggregation script is 100% legal, as it does not send anything to the server..
-Everything housed within is purely client-side.
-That being said, the minimal effort with which a malicious, stupid person could change this script to be illegal is notwithstanding.
-Th

-##DO NOT UNDER ANY CIRCUMSTANCES MODIFY MY AGGREGATOR SCRIPT AS A BOT/AUTOMATION SCRIPT.
-I will hate you, the admins will hate you, and basically everyone will hate you.
+###DO NOT UNDER ANY CIRCUMSTANCES MODIFY MY AGGREGATOR SCRIPT AS A BOT/AUTOMATION SCRIPT.
+######I will hate you, the admins will hate you, and basically everyone will hate you.
 Also you'll get banned.
 DON'T DO IT.

+##Installation
 #####To use any of these scripts, go to Program Files (x86)/MUSHClient/worlds/plugins and drop them in.
 From there, follow each set of instructions.

 Here's how to install each of them, in guide form: